awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscalingplans-scalingplan-metricdimension.md

-# AWS Auto Scaling ScalingPlan MetricDimension<a name="aws-properties-autoscalingplans-scalingplan-metricdimension"></a>
+# AWS::AutoScalingPlans::ScalingPlan MetricDimension<a name="aws-properties-autoscalingplans-scalingplan-metricdimension"></a>

-<a name="aws-properties-autoscalingplans-scalingplan-metricdimension-description"></a>The `MetricDimension` property type specifies a dimension for a customized metric to use with AWS Auto Scaling\.
+ `MetricDimension` is a subproperty of [CustomizedScalingMetricSpecification](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-autoscalingplans-scalingplan-customizedscalingmetricspecification.html) that specifies a dimension for a customized metric to use with AWS Auto Scaling\.
+Dimensions are arbitrary name/value pairs that can be associated with a CloudWatch metric\.
+Duplicate dimensions are not allowed\.

-<a name="aws-properties-autoscalingplans-scalingplan-metricdimension-inheritance"></a> `MetricDimension` is a property of the [AWS Auto Scaling ScalingPlan CustomizedScalingMetricSpecification](aws-properties-autoscalingplans-scalingplan-customizedscalingmetricspecification.md) property type\.

 ## Syntax<a name="aws-properties-autoscalingplans-scalingplan-metricdimension-syntax"></a>